 Please keep in mind that there are different categories of vaccinations of which you should be aware:

-Your valid U.S. passport will be required for all international travel.
+A valid passport book is required for participation in all international study programs.
 It is important to know for how long your passport is valid and for how long you will be able to travel on your unexpired passport.
-Visit the HPU Passport Information page for more information and to know where you can go locally to apply for or renew a U.S. passport.

-Depending on your destination, length of stay, and reason for travel, you may be required to obtain a residence permit, or visa, to enter or stay in the country.
-Visit the HPU Visa Information page for more information about your host country.
+Depending on your destination, length of stay, and reason for travel, you may be required to obtain a visa to enter your host country or countries.

 The U.S. Customs and Border Protection (CBP) offers a Know Before You Go resource with helpful travel tips and information about what you can and cannot bring back into the United States from your travels abroad.